Skip to main content

 Build an Emergency Fund

-One of the best ways to stay ahead of the next storm is to have a large emergency fund.
+One of the best ways to stay ahead of the next storm is to have an emergency fund.
 For many people, the rule of thumb is to have enough money put aside to cover three months worth of expenses.
 But if you live in a disaster-prone area, you may want to aim for six months worth of expenses, if not more.

 There are many reasons to have an emergency fund.